 What You’ll Need:

 - Balloons (we used an assortment of sizes to allow us to better fill in the entire arch)

 - Balloon Pump (or air compresser)

 - Balloon Decorating Strip

 - Glue Dots

-Step 4: Lastly, begin filling in your arch with flowers.
-We suggest buying flowers that are light and not heavy.
-Long vine greens are perfect because they can be attached to the balloon strip as well by pulling them through the holes in the strip.
-We started with the greens first, and then filled in with flowers (these can be attached using glue dots as well).
-For any heavy flowers, attach with string on the strip for extra support.
-Play around until you have an arch that you love!
+Finally, we get to begin filling arch with flowers.
+We suggest buying flowers that are light weight.
+Long vine greens are perfect because they can be attached to the balloon strip or installed using the holes in the strip just like the balloons.
+If you do use heavier flowers, be sure to attach them directly to the strip with string for extra support.

 So pretty, right?